Frequently Asked Questions

 Does Harmony give p-values?

 At this time Harmony does not give p-values.
-Harmony matches vectors using a cosine score and p-values are not applicable in this context.
+Harmony matches vectors using a cosine score and p-values are not applicable in this context, since no statistical test is taking place.

 How should I report the numbers from Harmony in my paper?